molmodcs/PyDockStats/README.md

-# ROC-AUC-PC
+# PyDockStats

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://github.com/molmodcs/roc-auc-pc/blob/main/LICENSE)

-{NAME} is a Python tool to build a ROC (Receiver operating characteristic) curve and a [Predictiveness Curve](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0100-8).
+PyDockStats is a Python tool that builds a ROC (Receiver operating characteristic) curve and a [Predictiveness Curve](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0100-8).

-The script starts creating a logistic regression model from the data, with the predictions it creates the curves.
+The script starts creating a logistic regression model from the data, and with the predictions it creates the curves.
 ROC is a curve that describes the performance of a binary classifier by plotting the relationship between the true positive rate and the false positive rate.
-PC (Predictiveness Curve) is a curve that measures the ability of a Virtual Screening program to separate the data in true positives (true active) and false positive(decoys) by plotting the Cumulative Distribution Function (CDF).
+PC (Predictiveness Curve) is a curve that measures the ability of a Virtual Screening program to separate the data in true positives (true active) and false positive (decoys) by plotting a Cumulative Distribution Function (CDF).

 ## Getting Started